jasepellerin/Unit-01/README.md

 ### Part Ordering

 At this time, I had all the necessary files to start ordering parts.
-Here's the list of parts I ordered:
+Here's the total cost of parts I ordered (a detailed breakdown is available by expanding the section below):

 **Total part costs**